beoRich/rich-darts/README.md

 ## Migrations
 1. CREATE: diesel migration generate <migrationName>
+2. RUN without schemaFile : diesel migration run --no-generate-schema (since diesel is locked to backend we can't use the default schema generation of diesel) or
-2. RUN: diesel migration run
+3. RUN with schemaFile: diesel migration run -> copy entries to from schema.rs -> schema_manual.rs
 3. TEST: diesel migration redo